wmtorode/CubeSolvers/README.md

 # CubeSolvers

 ## What is this?
-This repository is consists of multiple language implementations dedicated to solving cube polycube puzzles where the objective is to take a set of polycube pieces and assemble them into an n x n x n cube with no empty spaces or extruding parts.
-Polycube puzzles will often have multiple possible solutions, so solutions must be able to find them all.
+This repository is consists of multiple language implementations dedicated to solving cubic polycube puzzles where the objective is to take a set of polycube pieces and assemble them into an n x n x n cube with no empty spaces or extruding parts.
+Polycube puzzles will often have multiple possible solutions, so implementations must be able to find them all.
 In addition to unique solutions, due to the fact that the puzzle can be rotated, each solution will have an additional 23 rotational duplicates.

-Note: while polycube puzzles can have differing sizes and dimensions, the implementations here are built for cube puzzles only where all dimensions of the puzzle are the same, such as 3x3x3 or 4x4x4 puzzles
+Note: while polycube puzzles can have differing sizes and dimensions, the implementations here are built for cubic puzzles only where all dimensions of the puzzle are the same, such as 3x3x3 or 4x4x4 puzzles

 Note 2: implementations here are not built to handle mirrored or identical pieces as the same solution, instead each